-The base map layer is automatically added to the contour map and the profile graph is automatically created.
+The Base(vector)-Profile 1 layer is automatically added to the map and the profile graph is automatically created.
 The properties can be edited by clicking on the Profile 1 object in the Contents window and adjusting the properties in the Properties window.

-The actual profile is displayed in a graph below the contour map..
+The profile trace is displayed on the map.
+The profile is displayed in a graph below the contour map.